The quality management system and certifications behind XUND

 What our quality management team is working on right now

-“Right now, we have a QMS that is stable, robust and has successfully gotten us the certifications we need to act as a medical device in Europe.
+“Right now, we have a QMS that is stable, robust, and has successfully gotten us the certifications we need to act as a medical device in Europe.
 Our next step is to make the QMS even more scalable.
 As we move into international markets, we face different regulations and need to adapt — so that will continue to be one of our main focuses throughout the next months and years.
-We’re also growing a lot in terms of our team, so we need to align our system with our teams as well which is exciting.
-I’m looking forward to it.” — Sophie, Head of Quality Management
+We’re also growing a lot in terms of our team, so we need to align our system with our teams as well, which is exciting.
+I’m looking forward to it.” — Sophie, Head of Quality

 Step into the future of healthcare.